pexon-consulting/aws-landingzone/README.md

 ### TODO
 Currently the Event the lambda receives is not yet clear, since the Make Integration is not yet implemented.
-There could the changes to the Personio user struct required and a way to distinct between user deletion and creation needs to be implemented.
+There could be the changes to the Personio user struct and a way to distinguish between user deletion and creation needs to be implemented.
 Also Check for other Todos in the Code.